First & Last Frost Date by UK Postcode 2026

 Radiation frost vs advection frost

-Radiation frost forms on clear, calm nights when heat radiates away from the ground — these are the classic spring frosts that catch gardeners out.
+Radiation frost forms on clear, calm nights when heat radiates away from the ground.
+These are the classic spring frosts that catch gardeners out.
 Advection frost is brought by cold air masses moving in from the east or north and can last days.
 Radiation frosts are predictable (check the evening forecast for clear skies); advection frosts arrive with weather systems.

 Frost Pockets & Microclimates